Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 Consider the following three statements:

-- “I’m not trying to get huge; I just want to put on five pounds of lean muscle.”
+- “I’m not working out to get huge; I just want to build strength and put on five pounds of lean muscle.”

-- “My goal is to put on five pounds of muscle mass before next season.”
+- “My goal is to workout more and put on a healthy five pounds of muscle mass before next season.”

 In each one, someone wants to gain five pounds of something but is using three different terms.
 Are these three ways of saying the same thing?
 Can they be used interchangeably?
 Or are they different?